Hollow-core Fibers

 Main Applications

-- They may be useful for data transmission, particularly in cases where a very low latency (time delay) is vital.
-Also, one may exploit low-loss data transmission in spectral regions where the absorption losses of solid-core silica fibers are too high.
+- They would be useful for data transmission, particularly in cases where a very low latency (time delay) is vital – for example, for certain data centers used in high-frequency trading.
+Also, one may in the future exploit low-loss data transmission in spectral regions where the absorption losses of solid-core silica fibers are too high.
 By transmitting light with an overall substantially larger optical bandwidth, one may realize higher transmission capacities in terms of data rate.

-- Miniature Raman lasers based on gases can be realized because the interaction of a light beam guided by a hollow fiber is far more intense than that of a free-space beam in a multipass gas cell.
+- There are also conceivable applications for specialized markets related to spectroscopy and optical sensing.
+For example, miniature Raman lasers in special wavelength regions, based on gases, can be realized because the interaction of a light beam guided by a hollow fiber is far more intense than that of a free-space beam in a multipass gas cell.
 Similarly, a number of other nonlinear functions can be realized with gas-filled hollow fibers [34].

 Suppliers